 - Using specific resources and strategies to support each child individually and in groups.

 - Ensuring that all staff working with your child in school are helped to deliver the planned work/programme for your child, so they can achieve the best possible progress.
-This may involve the use of additional adults, outside specialist help and specially planned work and resource
+This may involve the use of additional adults, outside specialist help and specially planned work and resources.

-The SENCo/Inclusion Manager is responsible for:
+The SENCo is responsible for:

 - Developing the school’s SEND provision to make sure that all children get appropriate levels of support and high quality first class teaching.